gem-pasteur/Integron_Finder/doc/source/user_guide/tutorial.rst

     Replicons will be considered linear by default (see above), here we use `--circ` to consider replicons circular.

-If you execute this line, 2 directories will be created.
-One named `work` containing lot of subdirectories this for all jobs launch by nextflow and a directory named `Results_Integron_Finder_E_coli_all` which contain the final results as in non parallel version.
+If you execute this line, 2 kinds of directories will be created.

+    * One named `work` containing lot of subdirectories this for all jobs launch by nextflow
+    * directories named `Results_Integron_Finder_XXX` where XXX is the name of the replicon file.
+      So, one directory per replicon file will be created.
+These directories contain the final results as in non parallel version.

 cluster profile
 """""""""""""""

-The cluster profile is intented to work on a cluster managed by SLURM.
+The cluster profile is intended to work on a cluster managed by SLURM.
 If You cluster is managed by an other drm change executor name by the right value (see `nextflow supported cluster <https://www.nextflow.io/docs/latest/executor.html>`_ )